ibm-cloud-docs/cephaas/about-fusionaas.md

 {{site.data.keyword.attribute-definition-list}}

-# What is Fusion as a Service?
+# What is IBM Fusion as a service?
 {: #about-fusionaas}

-Fusion as a Service (FusionaaS) is IBM's fully managed Red Hat OpenShift on IBM Cloud Satellite platform delivered on-premises with cloud-like consumption and operational models.
+IBM Fusion as a service (FusionaaS) is IBM's fully managed Red Hat OpenShift on IBM Cloud Satellite platform delivered on-premises with cloud-like consumption and operational models.
 It combines the power of Red Hat OpenShift with IBM's enterprise-grade infrastructure management, allowing you to run containerized workloads in your own data center while benefiting from cloud economics and IBM Site Reliability Engineering (SRE) expertise.
 {: shortdesc}

 FusionaaS extends the IBM Fusion experience to a fully IBM-managed service that allows you to self-service provision OpenShift clusters, deploy applications, and consume storage and data services with cloud-like elasticity and a pay-for-what-you-use model—all while maintaining data sovereignty and meeting regulatory requirements for on-premises deployment.

-## How Fusion as a Service works
+## How IBM Fusion as a service works
 {: #how-fusionaas-works}

 With FusionaaS, IBM delivers, installs, and operates Red Hat OpenShift infrastructure in your data center.
 You retain physical control of your data and infrastructure while IBM handles the operational complexity: